A Startup’s Guide to Business Ethics and Social ResponsibilityBusiness Advice & Research

 If you’re a product-oriented startup, knowing the ins and outs of your manufacturing process, understanding the business practices of partners and suppliers, and deciding how to influence them is extremely important for startups who want to be socially responsible.

-5. Get your board of directors on board
+5. Get your directors on board

 Your board and investors might seem like unlikely allies in building socially responsible initiatives.
 After all, the individuals holding the purse strings want to understand the business impacts and it’s their job to be laser-focused on returns.